DarienBrito/TDMorph/Help/PresetManager.md

 # Preset Manager

-This is the heart of TDMorph.
+The heart of TDMorph.
 This class is in charge of executing and manage all presets storage and retrieval as well as communicating with the morpher and random distribution nodes.

 ## Properties